MV Fingal: Luxury Hotel

 In 2019, following extensive modifications and refurbishment, the Fingal was formally opened as a luxury floating hotel berthed in the Albert Dock Basin close to the former Royal Yacht Britannia at Ocean Terminal, Edinburgh.

+In 2022 the AA awarded the Fingal its top five-star rating along with two AA Rosettes for its onboard restaurant, the Lighthouse.
+The AA praised the Lighthouse restaurant as “exceptional” and named the Fingal as one of the 25 best Hotels in the United Kingdom.